“Please, go to your room!”

 People can say what they want to about marriage and a wife’s role in submission, but I have found that my ability to submit to my husband is a direct reflection of my relationship with God.

 And what I needed in this moment was Jesus.
 I was broken.
 I had done wrong and sinned against my husband.
+Had he done wrong towards me?
+Yes.
+But I can only take responsibility for my own actions.

 I sat on my bed with Jesus for over two hours.